|Tim Roufs||extended search|

 "Well, if it's OK with you," he tells her, "it's OK with my father and mother, and it's OK with yours.
 I'll pick up my bow and arrow and blanket."
 So he picks up whatever he has and tells her mother that he's moving in, and he moves in with them.
 He moves in there with the girl.(17)

-If they want to get married, the young man has to come to her wigwam or tipi, and they'll have a ceremonial opening with a feast.
-He'll give a feast to one another.
-At the feast they have blueberries, wild plums, and everything they can get a hold of.
+If they want to get married, the young man has to come to her wiigwaam or tipi, and they'll have a feast.
+Her father will give a feast where they'll have blueberries, wild plums, and everything they can get a hold of.
 At the dinner the father of the woman will announce, "I let my daughter go to this man."

 That sermon is called wii$-ko-máy wii$-ko-dI'n.
 You know what? wii$-ko-máy, wii$-ko-máy, gI-wi$-kó-mI-mI-mI'm wi$-^$-kodI'n . . . wii$-ko-dI'n, wii$-ko-dI'n, is something they're going to discuss very heavy to the others, to the relatives.
 Yea, wii-ko-may wii-ko-dIm means "something they're going to discuss very heavy."